 PRE KINDERGARTEN – PRE PRIMARY

-While encouraging independence Montessori education also develops a respect and caring for self, others, and the environment.
+We believe that the best educational programmes do more than just teach children how to count and recite the alphabet.
+In our Children’s House, we aim to reach the children’s hearts as well as their minds.
+Self-esteem and effective relationships are important goals for our programme.
+While encouraging independence, Montessori education also develops a respect and caring for self, others, and the environment.
 We guide children to reach their full potential.

 “The most important period of life is not the age of university studies but the first one, the period from birth to six.
 The more fully the needs of one period are met the greater will be the success of the next.”